Applying to Sixth Form

 At Sharnbrook Sixth Form, we understand the importance of selecting the right courses for your future.

-For students from other schools who are interested in joining us, we offer the same level of support and invite you to our open evenings; to experience a shadow day; meet the staff; speak to students, as well as discussing your options with the sixth form team at interview.
+For students from other schools who are interested in joining us, we offer the same level of support and invite you to our open evenings; to experience a shadow day; meet the staff; speak to students, as well as discussing your options with the sixth form team.

 Sixth Form curriculum routes

 You will be expected to choose 3 A level subjects that will be taken over a two year full time programme of study.
 There is the option to take a fourth subject but this will be discussed with you.